Bachelor of Computer Science

 Overview

-Web development is one of the fastest-growing careers in today’s economy, with growing demand for full stack web developers who are proficient in both front-end and back-end web development.
+Web development is one of the fastest-growing careers in today’s economy.
+There is growing demand for full stack web developers who are proficient in both front-end and back-end web development.
 Throughout this minor sequence, you will explore responsive web apps, full stack development across frontend applications and backend services, and mobile programming for Android and iOS.

 Units